EnrikosIossifidis/waterxplore/README.rst

 * The first time the script will need to download and process many Landsat images, this will result in a long first runtime
 * The Landsat images are large files, almost 1 GB per Landsat image
 * Be cautious with jumping too fast to conclusions: the "waterxplore"-temperature can deviate, especially for small waters, from the real water temperature.
 It is likely to overestimate the real water temperature in summer for example
+* For previous years it may be necessary to use a Dutch water map of that year

 Credits
 -------